 Members of the Board are collectively responsible for overseeing the business and affairs of the Group that aims to enhancing the Company's value for stakeholders.
 Roles of the Board include reviewing and guiding corporate strategies and policies; monitoring financial and operating performance; ensuring the integrity of the Group's accounting and financial reporting systems; and setting appropriate policies in managing risks of the Group while the day-to-day management is delegated to the executive Directors.
-The biographical details of the Directors are set out in the "Biographies of Directors and Senior Management" on pages 15 to 19 of this Annual Report.
+The biographical details of the Directors are set out in the "Biographies of Directors and Senior Management" on pages 12 to 16 of this Annual Report.

-The Board currently comprises of four executive Directors and four independent non-executive Directors.
-The Directors during the financial year and up to the date of the report are set out on page 35 of this Annual Report and are currently as follows:
+The Board currently comprises of three executive Directors, one non-executive Director and three independent non-executive Directors.
+The Directors during the financial year and up to the date of the report are set out on page 38 of this Annual Report and are currently as follows: